What is a Spliff and How to Roll It

 Mix at the right ratio

 Let’s set the record straight, a spliff is a ‘cannabis cigarette mixed with tobacco’ not a ‘tobacco cigarette mixed with cannabis’.
 That said, there should never be more tobacco than cannabis in your spliff.
 The right ratio will depend on the type of tobacco used, the size of the spliff, and your personal tobacco tolerance.
 As a general rule of thumb, spliffs with low percentages (5-10% pictured left) of tobacco still retain the favorable qualities of a joint, while spliffs with high percentages (25%+ pictured right) of tobacco begin to take on the characteristics of a cigarette.
 Europeans & Pacific Islanders typically lean toward a heavier split, some even go so far as to roll 60% cannabis and 40% tobacco.
-Our preference is more like 90% cannabis, 10% tobacco.
+My preference is more like 90% cannabis, 10% tobacco.

 How to incorporate

 The tobacco is best incorporated during the grinding process.
 Mixing the tobacco with the cannabis ensures a smooth, even burning spliff.
 Tempting as it is, simply sprinkling the tobacco on top of the ground cannabis will result in an uneven burn as the tobacco and cannabis burn at different rates.
-We recommend putting the cannabis buds and loose-leaf tobacco in the grinder together for a seamless blend.
+I recommend putting the cannabis buds and loose-leaf tobacco in the grinder together for a seamless blend.

 From here, just roll the ground cannabis and tobacco mixture up the same way you would any other joint.
-If you need help learning how to roll a joint, check out our step-by-step how to roll a joint with pictures for beginners.
+If you need help learning how to roll a joint, check out my step-by-step how to roll a joint with pictures for beginners.

 Make sure you have all the key elements for rolling great joints: weed grinder, crutches, papers, and a lighter at the bare minimum.
 Although many steps in the joint rolling process are largely preference based, there are several tips that require the above items if you want to improve your smoking experience.